Aletsch Glacier Hike

 My Experience on the Aletsch Glacier Hike

-Since my objective on this hike was to catch the sunset on the glacier and the last cable car was at the time of the sunset my only option was to sleep there.
-Luckily there is a great mountain hut in the near called Gletscherstube Berghütte Märjelen, which is only open from the beginning of July until the middle of October.
+Since my objective on this hike was to catch the sunset on the glacier, and the last cable car was at the time of sunset, my only option was to sleep there.
+Luckily, there is a great mountain hut in the near called Gletscherstube Berghütte Märjelen, which is only open from the beginning of July until the middle of October.

 From Bettmeralp to the Moosfluh Cable Car Station

-After that, you hike 300m more and you reach the Härdernagrat ridge where you get the first glimpse at the Aletsch Glacier.
+After that, you hike 300m more and you reach the Härdernagrat ridge, where you get the first glimpse of the Aletsch Glacier.

-In total from Bettmeralp to the ridge you have to hike around 2.60kms and climb 300m.
+In total, from Bettmeralp to the ridge, you have to hike around 2.60 km and climb 300m.

 It’s not so hard to do it, it’s just a bit tiring and without shade all the way up.
 I would advise you to do it early in the morning to avoid the blazing sun.